The universal six-functor formalism: Geometric pullback formalism

 We now turn to the right square in~(\ref{eq:eta-natural}), where we can prove more generally that the map~(\ref{eq:bc-geometric}) is natural in both $p$ and $p'$.
 Let us recall how the map~(\ref{eq:bc-geometric}) is constructed.
 Given $P$-morphisms $p:s'\to s$ and $p':s''\to s'$, consider the commutative diagram in $S$ corresponding to a composite of morphisms in $\cO_S^P$

 where the right hand square is Cartesian, and the composite of the bottom horizontal arrows is $\id_{s''}$.
 Applying $F$ we obtain another diagram

 Rearranging this diagram, it defines a morphism $p\circ F(p')\to F(p\circ p')$ which is~(\ref{eq:bc-geometric}).
-Now, it is clear that the construction of~(\ref{eq:bc-F-1}) is natural in $p$ and $p'$, and since $F$ is a functor, so is~(\ref{eq:bc-F-2}).
-This completes the proof. \end{proof}
+Now, it is clear that the construction of~(\ref{eq:bc-F-1}) is natural in $p$ and $p'$, and so is~(\ref{eq:bc-F-2}), since $F$ is a functor.
+This completes the proof that $\eta_p$ is natural in~$p$.

+From the construction of~(\ref{eq:bc-geometric}) just recalled we also see that its image under $\on{ev}_1$ is the identity.
+As this is obviously true as well for the first arrow in~(\ref{eq:eta_p}) we conclude that $\on{ev}_1(\eta_p)=\id_s$ as required. \end{proof}